davidhaynz/Alpine_xfce4_noVNC/README.md

-# Alpine xfce4 noVNC
+# Alpine xfce4 noVNC docspell

-Simple and minimal Alpine Docker Image providing XFCE4 through html5 noVNC connection
+Simple and minimal Alpine Docker Image providing XFCE4 through html5 noVNC connection and DocSpell

 Step by step tutorial on how this docker is created (https://www.youtube.com/watch?v=8IfTXJRAIJw)